 While touchscreen displays are a great feature for some laptops, they are usually a draw back when it comes to gaming laptops.
 With most gaming laptops sporting lower figures in the battery life department, a touchscreen will further drain your battery life.

 Gaming laptops with a single SSD drive under 512GB will fill up extremely quickly.
-Games have increased in size over the years and Battlefield 1 already takes up a massive 40GB without any DLCs, so smaller drives are not optimal for people with larger game collections.
+Games have increased in size over the years and Battlefield 5 already takes up at least a massive 50GB without any DLCs, so smaller drives are not optimal for people with larger game collections.

 New is usually always better, or is it?
-There are some gaming laptops that sport fourth and fifth generation Intel processors that offer far more processing power than some of the lower end sixth generation i5 and i7 processors.
+There are some gaming laptops that sport 7th and 8th generation Intel processors that offer far more processing power than some of the lower end 9th and 10th generation Core i5 and Core i7 processors.

 Some great deals can be found on these slightly older laptops.
 The same can be said for graphics cards.
-Second generation GeForce GTX 980M laptops for example are only around 25% slower than most GTX 1080M based laptops, but are often for sale at half the price.
+Gaming laptops with latest generation graphics card are not always faster than models with previous generation.

 So, with so many great options on the market, how do we choose a gaming laptop that will best suit our needs and also our budgets?